island-is/island.is/libs/application/core/README.md

 ### Feature flags

 In order to introduce an application behind a featureflag you can follow the following steps:
- i.
-Ask someone from DevOps for invite to ConfigCat.
+ 1. Ask someone from DevOps for invite to ConfigCat.
- i.
-Once you're in (https://app.configcat.com/) you can add your feature flag.
+ 2. Once you're in (https://app.configcat.com/) you can add your feature flag.
 The initial values should always be "On" in Dev and (probably always to start with) "Off" in Production and Staging.
- i.
-Remember to add the label "applicationSystemFlag" to your flag.
+ 3. Remember to add the label "applicationSystemFlag" to your flag.
- i.
-Make sure that the CONFIGCAT_SDK_KEY environment variable is exported in .env.secret in the root of the repository.
+ 4. Make sure that the CONFIGCAT_SDK_KEY environment variable is exported in .env.secret in the root of the repository.
 You can fetch it by calling for example yarn get-secrets service-portal.
- i.
-Add your flag to the package @island.is/feature-flags in libs/feature-flags/src/lib/features.ts
+ 5. Add your flag to the package @island.is/feature-flags in libs/feature-flags/src/lib/features.ts
- i.
-Now you can add the featureFlag to the application template under "featureFlag".
+ 6. Now you can add the featureFlag to the application template under "featureFlag".

  ```diff
 const ReferenceApplicationTemplate: ApplicationTemplate<